By James Chimiak, MD

 But did you know that traveling by boat can also be risky?
 No matter what your mode of transportation, anytime you sit still for prolonged periods of time, the blood flow in your legs slows down.
 This, in turn, makes your blood more likely to clot—and not just immediately.
 You actually remain at a higher risk for clots over the next few weeks!

 Whether long-term cruising is on your docket, or you’re flying out of the country for a yacht charter or boating expedition, the good news is that you can reduce your risk of developing DVT by taking some simple precautions.

 Deep vein thrombosis is the name given to a blood clot that forms in one or more of the body’s deep veins—most typically in the legs.
-Best case scenario: the clot will spontaneously resolve itself, and you may not feel a thing, except some mild discomfort.
-The danger occurs when the clot breaks free, travels through the bloodstream and blocks blood flow to the lungs.
+Best case scenario: the clot will spontaneously resolve itself, and you may not feel a thing, except for some mild discomfort.
+The danger occurs when the clot breaks free, travels through the bloodstream, and blocks blood flow to the lungs.
 Without treatment, this condition, known as a pulmonary embolism (PE), can be fatal.

 The Centers for Disease Control estimates that as many as 900,000 people are affected by DVT/PE each year in the U.S. alone.
-Some 60,000 to 100,000 don’t survive, and among those who do, roughly one-half will have long-term complications—such as swelling, pain, discoloration and scaling in the affected limb.
+Some 60,000 to 100,000 don’t survive, and among those who do, roughly one-half will have long-term complications—such as swelling, pain, discoloration, and scaling in the affected limb.

 The majority of people who develop travel-associated DVT have other factors that increase their likelihood of experiencing a blood clot:

 DVT can often be “silent.”
-In fact, half of people affected have no symptoms at all.
+In fact, half of the people affected have no symptoms at all.
 When symptoms do occur, however, here’s what to watch for: